 Literature searches and Systematic Reviews of published animal studies

-Good literature searches are an integral part of planning animal research and testing: please see the section on literature searching in the PREPARE guidelines.
+Good literature searches are an integral part of planning animal research and testing: please see the section on literature searching in the PREPARE guidelines and the recorded webinars listed here.
 Some core resources are cited here.
 The section of the Norecopa website on databases and guidelines will also be helpful.

 CAMARADES Berlin have published a Preclinical Systematic Review (SR) Wiki, which also contains useful information on how to set up a literature search (regardless of whether or not you plan to conduct an SR).